GpfDm/proyect1_BOT/README.md

 The strategies were developed and iterated on using Flash Research as the backtesting simulator.
 However, survivorship bias and overoptimization in that environment make these backtest results invalid as a basis for live trading — the numbers looked strong in simulation but don't reliably translate to real market conditions.
 This gap is the main reason the bot's live results diverge from what the backtests suggested.

 ## Status & limitations
-This is the most important section — be specific:
 - **Live vs. backtest discrepancy**: in simulation, the bot returned close to 20% in about two weeks.
 That performance did not carry over to live trading — most likely a combination of statistical variance (a short two-week sample isn't representative) and the strategy itself not being sufficiently well-designed or robust.
 - **Scanner bug with ETF's**: the scanner occasionally generated entry signals on ETFs, which don't fit the small-cap/low-float thesis this bot targets.
 In practice, Interactive Brokers itself rejected these orders, so no bad trades were actually executed — but the underlying filter should be fixed so the bot doesn't attempt them in the first place.
 - **Error handling**: the bot has not been hardened against every possible failure mode (network drops, unexpected API responses, edge-case market conditions, etc.) — some error handling is in place (see `IBConnection.error`), but it hasn't been stress-tested exhaustively.